I saw Jamie Oliver cook up a creamy, dreamy potato and asparagus tart the other day on TV, and I just had to have it.

 - Brush the top with any remaining olive oil, fold under any filo pastry that's hanging over the edge of the baking dish, and then bake in a 375-degree oven for 25 minutes or until the filo pastry is golden brown.

-- My filling was still creamy which is how I liked it, but if you'd like it to be more set, as with eggs, you can add 2 tbsp of cornflour mixed with 2 tbsp of warm soy milk to the mashed potato mixture.
+- My filling was still creamy which is how I liked it, but if you'd like it to be more set, as with eggs, you can add 2 tablespoon of cornflour mixed with 2 tablespoon of warm soy milk to the mashed potato mixture.